 Processing grief is the beginning of change.
 And what a magnificent gift change is!

-Quarantine has brought many things into our awareness.
+The ongoing pandemic has brought many things into our awareness.
 And now that we are aware, we can make decisions and adjustments.
-We can forge a new path for a more meaningful life.
+We can forge a new path towards a more fulfilling way of life.